Table of Contents

-Though we didn’t talk for a day or so as it was only around for three hours, it was an experience worth remembering.
-You know, like recalling the moments we had before and exchanging new information with each other after a year!
+We didn’t peak for a day or so because it was only present for three hours, but it was still a memorable event.
+You know, after a year, remembering the good times we had and sharing new facts!

 6. Take photos.

 According to Catherine A. Buchan’s research, photography fosters a sense of empowerment and improved self-awareness in addition to other themes that have been found, such as: